 We picked my lower abs and I hopped in the chair, not quite ready for what was next.

-The technician gave me the rundown: She'd place a towel dripping with a freezing agent on the drawn-upon roll of fat.
+The technician gave me the rundown of how CoolSculpting works: She'd place a towel dripping with a freezing agent on the drawn-upon area.
 This would then be clamped down on by the CoolSculpting device.
 The device hums for an hour, killing fat cells, and I'd be able to watch Netflix (score).
 Then, she'd come back in, spend two minutes rubbing my fat back out, and we'd repeat on the other side.
 All-in-all, this would total to two hours time.
 A bit faster than a gazillion crunches, right?

 Thankfully, you go completely numb after about 10 minutes (which is when I turned on an episode of SVU).
 The rest of the hour is a blur of Mariska, chilly temps, and intermittent pain.
 I watched the countdown clock second by second on the CoolSculpting machine.